 Alert Level 3 Bulletin - this advice remains accurate for any new Alert Level 3 announcements.

-Previous Alert Level 3 advice was published in the School Bulletin on 1 May 2020.
+Original Alert Level 3 advice was published in the School Bulletin on 1 May 2020.
+This advice has been updated in March 2021, reflecting changes to schooling and tertiary education guidelines.

-Students participating in secondary-tertiary and workplace based learning courses (Secondary-Tertiary Programmes [more commonly known as Trades Academies], Secondary-Tertiary Alignment Resource [STAR] funded courses and Gateway funded work-placed learning) may be able to attend onsite with these providers.
+Students participating in secondary-tertiary and workplace based learning courses (Secondary-Tertiary Programmes [more commonly known as Trades Academies], Secondary-Tertiary Alignment Resource [STAR] funded courses and Gateway funded work-placed learning) may in very limited circumstances be able to attend onsite with these providers.
 You can work with the partner provider to plan for distance learning and/or confirm if there is any onsite learning.
 Providers may be a tertiary education organisation, Trades Academy Lead Provider, or employer.
+It is also noted Services Academy operations will not be able to occur as normal.

-- All decisions about staff and students must be in line with public health requirements.
+All decisions about staff and students must be in line with Alert Level 3 public health measures and recommendations:

-- In school, all young people in Years 11 – 13+ must learn from home.
-This means no secondary-tertiary or workplace based learning activities can be undertaken on the school site (no exceptions).
+- In secondary education, all young people in Years 11 – 13+ must learn from home.
+This means no secondary-tertiary or workplace-based learning activities can be undertaken on the school site (no exceptions).

 - Decisions on whether specific secondary-tertiary learning arrangements may be able to take place at a tertiary delivery site will be made on a case-by-case basis by each TEO in consultation with school partners.

-- If a tertiary delivery site is open, then students/staff may travel locally or to a neighbouring region to attend classes.
+- If a tertiary delivery site is open, then students/staff may travel locally or to a neighbouring region if the regions share the same alert level to attend classes.
+Travel between alert level areas is highly limited.

 - Student attendance at any available tertiary-based onsite learning will be at the students, parents/whānau and school discretion.
-More detailed tertiary guidelines are available on education.govt.nz.
+Detailed Guidelines for TEOs can be found on Education.govt.nz website.

 - All workplace-based learning is subject to the policies and practices being applied to that work setting.
+Onsite or face-to-face learning should not proceed, except in very limited circumstances where the workplace can continue its operations.
 You should liaise with the employer delivering the work-place learning to determine their current readiness and any alternative learning options available for students.

 - Contact details for Trades Academy Lead Providers and TEOs delivering foundation qualifications can be found on the Youth Guarantee website.

-We encourage schools and Secondary Tertiary Programme Lead Providers to ensure they have clear processes in place to communicate with each other, so that schools and providers are best able to support students at this time.
+We encourage schools and Secondary Tertiary Programme Lead Providers to ensure they have clear processes in place to communicate with each other, so that schools and providers are best able to support students.

 Alternative learning options